Probing missing physics from inspiralling compact binaries via time-frequency tracks

 \section{Analyzing GW190814 signal}

-To demonstrate the sensitivity of our testing framework for identifying missing physics with real data, we apply our method to the GW190814 event~\cite{LIGOScientific:2020zkf}, assuming that the analyzing template waveform does not include higher-order modes.
+We finally demonstrate the sensitivity of our consistency test framework for identifying missing physics with real data.
+We apply this method to the GW190814 event~\cite{LIGOScientific:2020zkf}, assuming that the analyzing template waveform does not include higher-order modes.
 GW190814 is one of the exceptional events detected during the first half of the third observing run by the LVK Collaboration~\cite{LIGOScientific:2020zkf}.
 It was inferred that this signal was produced by the merger of a highly asymmetric binary with a mass ratio of approximately 9:1.
 This allowed us to find strong evidence of higher-order mode radiation in the GW.
 We investigate whether our method can indicate that a purely quadrupolar waveform is insufficient to represent the GW190814 signal.
 If so, what is the significance of the missing physics?

 To analyze the GW190814 signal, we use the strain data released with the GWTC-2.1 catalog by LVK~\cite{LIGOScientific:2021usb, KAGRA:2023pio}.
 In order to assess the effect of neglecting higher-order modes, we perform a parameter estimation using the \phXP model that incorporates only the dominant quadrupole mode.
-Using the \phXP posterior samples, we perform our new consistency test as described in Sec.~\ref{sec:level2b} and estimate the \sigmaY and \sigmaS distributions.
-Fig.~\ref{fig:xp} shows the comparison \sigmaY and \sigmaS distributions, 95\% intervals of these distributions are well separated.
-We also compute the distance between these two distributions $\avg{\DSY} = 3.24\: \sigma_S$ as highlighted in Fig.~\ref{fig:d}, which is above the $3\sigma$ level.
+Using the \phXP posterior samples, we perform our new consistency test as described in Sec.~\ref{sec:level2b} and estimate the $\Lambda_Y$ and $\Lambda_S$ distributions.
+Fig.~\ref{fig:xp} shows the comparison $\Lambda_Y$ and $\Lambda_S$ distributions, 95\% intervals of these distributions are well separated.
+We also compute the distance between these two distributions $\avg{\DSY} \sim 3.24$ as highlighted in Fig.~\ref{fig:d}, which is above the reference threshold $3\sigma$ level.
 This implies that the quadrupolar waveform model \phXP is inadequate to represent the GW190814 signal.

-On the other hand, we redo the entire analysis using the publicly released \phXPHM posteriors \cite{KAGRA:2023pio} to reconstruct the waveform that includes the dominant quadrupole mode along with the subdominant modes.
-The \sigmaY and \sigmaS distributions obtained in this leg of the analysis show significant overlap and $\avg{\DSY} =2.14 \:\sigma_S$.
-These distance estimates are also plotted in Fig.~\ref{fig:d} along with the GR-based background.